FOLLOW US

 Dublin, Georgia BOB WESTON/ Getty Images

-Dublin's housing costs are super low.—accommodation costs around 40% less in this Georgian town compared to the U.S. average.
-Going to a doctor will set you back $75, which is a lot cheaper than elsewhere, and something like a haircut is also much more cost-effective here, so if you're WFH, you'll save big time.
-Dublin is tax-friendly for retirees.
+Dublin's housing costs are super low.
+Accommodation costs around 40% less in this Georgian town compared to the U.S. average.
+Going to a doctor will set you back $75, which is a lot cheaper than elsewhere.
+Something like a haircut is also much more cost-effective here, so if you're WFH, you'll save big time.
+Georgia a is tax-friendly destination for retirees.
 The downside?
 The town struggles with high poverty levels and crime.
-The northwest part of the city is the safest.
+If you're looking to buy, focus on the northwest part of the city where crime remains low.

 Advertisement